SurpassSoftware/DynamicExpressionBuilder/README.md

             {
                 new ExpressionInput
                 {
-                    Operand = QueryOperand.And, //First Item does not matter And or OR Operation = Operation.Contains,
+                    Operand = Operand.And, //First Item does not matter And or OR Operation = Operation.Contains,
                     PropertyName = "Name",
                     Value = "Jack"
                 },
                 new ExpressionInput
                 {
+                    Operand = Operand.And,
+                    Operation = Operation.Equals,
+                    PropertyName = "Id",
+                    Value = 1
+                },
+                new ExpressionInput
+                {
-                    Operand = QueryOperand.And,
+                    Operand = Operand.And,
-                    Operation = Operation.StringEquals, //Operation.Equals
+                    Operation = Operation.Equals,
                     PropertyName = "State",
                     Value = "FL"
                 },
                 new ExpressionInput
                 {
-                    Operand = QueryOperand.Or,
+                    Operand = Operand.Or,
-                    Operation = Operation.NotEquals,
+                    Operation = Operation.Equals,
                     PropertyName = "CrimeRecord",
                     Value = false
                 },
                 new ExpressionInput
                 {
-                    Operand = QueryOperand.And,
+                    Operand = Operand.And,
-                    Operation = Operation.GreaterThanOrEqual,
+                    Operation = Operation.Equals,
                     PropertyName = "AnnualIncome",
-                    Value = (double)500000 //Value need to be parsed to Expression's object (T) type.
+                    Value = (long)50000 //Value need to be parsed to Expression's object (T) type.
 Here T is of Citizen type and AnnualIncome is of double type.
                 }
             };
         }